 5. Stop smoking.

-You can add “insulin resistance” to the long list of reasons not to smoke.
+You can add insulin resistance to the long list of reasons not to smoke.
 This is another step that sounds easier than it often turns out to be.
-If you smoke, you don’t have have to give it up alone.
-We’re here to help!
+If you smoke, you don’t have to give it up alone.
+We are here to help!

-Certain supplements can help as well, but making sure that you’re taking the right ones which are a good fit for you is best discussed with your natural health practitioner.
+Certain supplements can help as well, but making sure that you are taking the right ones that are a good fit for you is best discussed with your natural health practitioner.

-If you’re wondering about your insulin levels, how your blood sugar is responding, and what it may be doing to your weight loss efforts, give us a call!
+If you are wondering about your insulin levels, how your blood sugar is responding, and what it may be doing to your weight loss efforts, give us a call!
 (905) 825-9996

 Dr. Nyla Jiwani, ND with her husband Chris Robertson run the Oakville Naturopathic Wellness Centre.
 With a full private personal training gym and beautiful atmosphere, together they help people on the weight loss journey.
 One step at a time is their core belief and aiming to reach optimal health through good nutrition, exercise and balance in life.